Jeunese/jeunese.github.io/docs/overview.md

 ## Product documentation

-Product documentation articulates technical concepts, in writing, for a software company's products and services so that these products and services can be implemented by its customers.
-It provides "how-to" guidance to help administrators:
+Product documentation articulates technical concepts, in writing, for a software company's products so that these can be implemented by its customers.
+The documentation provides "how-to" guidance to help administrators:

 - Understand how a product or service works.
 - Keep up with new releases.